JerBouma/FinanceDatabase/financedatabase/README.md

 all_etfs = fd.select_etfs()
 ```

-This returns 2841 different ETFs.
+This returns approximately 2.500 different ETFs.
 Note that by default, only the American exchanges are selected.
 These are symbols like `SPY` (SPDR S&P 500 ETF Trust) and `VTI` (Vanguard Total Stock Market Index Fund ETF) that tend to be recognized by a majority of data providers and therefore is the default.
-To disable this, you can set the `exclude_exchanges` argument to `False` which then results in  36.734 different symbols.
+To disable this, you can set the `exclude_exchanges` argument to `False` which then results in approximately 35.000 different symbols.
 Find a more elaborate explanation with `help(fd.select_etfs)`:

 ```text
 Help on function select_etfs in module financedatabase.json_picker: